Göbekli Tepe and Southeast Turkey

 Site gradings in bold indicate how uneven and/or steep the going will be underfoot; A-C are generally manageable, D may well be an issue for some, and E, should you ever come across the designation, is exclusively for the goats among you.

-Day 1/ Fri 17 April 2026: Guests are met at Gaziantep Airport and transferred (30 mins) to the Şirehan Hotel, a converted kervansaray, where dinner awaits.
+Day 1/ Fri 9 April 2027: Guests are met at Gaziantep Airport and transferred (30 mins) to the Şirehan Hotel, a converted kervansaray, where dinner awaits.
 Overnight Gaziantep.

-Day 2/ Sat 18 April 2026: We spend the day exploring this fascinating city’s atmospheric mercantile districts, not least its copper bazaar.
+Day 2/ Sat 10 April 2027: We spend the day exploring this fascinating city’s atmospheric mercantile districts, not least its copper bazaar.
 We also visit the acclaimed Zeugma Museum, with its world-class collection of mosaics rescued from the now-submerged Roman site at nearby Zeugma.
 Gaziantep’s other great claim is as a foodie centre, not least for its pistachios and baklava.
 Expect to eat especially well here.
 Overnight Gaziantep.

-Day 4/ Mon 20 April 2026: We explore Urfa’s great mosques, sacred lake complex, atmospheric markets and back alleys.
-In the afternoon we drive (30 mins) to Göbekli Tepe (A), the World Heritage Neolithic site which has done much to revolutionise humankind’s prehistory.
+Day 4/ Mon 12 April 2027: We drive (30 mins) to Göbekli Tepe (A), the World Heritage Neolithic site which has done much to revolutionise humankind’s prehistory.
+After lunch we head south (60 mins) to ancient Harran (A/B), with its crumbling walls, Umayyad mosque and fortress, and distinctive beehive architecture.
 Overnight Urfa.

-Day 6/ Weds 22 April 2026: We explore Mardin’s delightful backstreets (B), historic markets and exquisite Artukid-era monuments including the Ulu Cami (Grand Mosque) and the Kasimiye Medrese (theological school).
+Day 6/ Weds 14 April 2027: We explore Mardin’s delightful backstreets (B), historic markets and exquisite Artukid-era monuments including the Ulu Cami (Grand Mosque) and the Kasimiye Medrese (theological school).
 We also visit the Syriac Kirklar Church and the nearby Deyrulzaferan Monastery, seat until recent times of the Syrian Orthodox Patriarchate.
 Overnight Mardin.

-Day 7/ Thurs 23 April 2026: We drive north (90 mins), stopping off at the 11th-century Ongözlü Bridge, before we reach Diyarbakir, the main city of Turkey’s Kurdish region.
+Day 7/ Thurs 15 April 2026: We drive north (90 mins), stopping off at the 11th-century Ongözlü Bridge, before we reach Diyarbakir, the main city of Turkey’s Kurdish region.
 Within its spectacular enceinte of black basalt walls the city is a beguiling maze of alleys and backstreets, with a wealth of atmospheric hans (markets) and artisan quarters.
 We visit the Ulu Cami (Grand Mosque), the Surp (St) Giragos Armenian Church and the Meryem Ana Church.
 Overnight Dies Hotel, Diyarbakir.

-Day 9/ Sat 25 April 2026: After visiting the Roman bridge at Cendere and the Karakuş tumulus, we reach Adiyaman Airport (90 mins) where our tour ends.
+Day 9/ Sat 17 April 2027: After visiting the Roman bridge at Cendere and the Karakuş tumulus, we reach Adiyaman Airport (90 mins) where our tour ends.

 For the itinerary on Google Maps click HERE.